Dangerous ideas at Google and the pain of Jordan Peterson

 One such courageous professor is the University of Toronto’s Jordan B. Peterson, a personality psychologist who made waves last year when he refused to use any of the myriad transgender pronouns.
 His job was threatened by the university, though he ultimately prevailed.

+I praise Peterson’s sense of the weight of reality, but with a caveat.
 His view of Jesus, the Logos, as what he terms a “hyper-reality” or perhaps a Jungian archetype to be imitated, poses another danger besides the eternal consequence of ultimately rejecting the real person of Christ.
-When he speaks on the human condition in the present era, one sometimes senses a terrible strain and tension, anger (though not resentment) and pain under Peterson’s words, as though he is trying to carry the weight of the world himself, imitating Christ as an archetype rather than participating in the sufferings of the indeed hyper-real but incarnate Savior Who has already carried, Who continues to carry all suffering on His shoulders.
+When he speaks on the human condition in the present era, one sometimes senses a terrible strain and tension, anger (though not resentment) and pain under Peterson’s words, as though he is trying to carry the weight of the world himself, imitating Christ as archetype rather than participating in the sufferings of the indeed hyper-real but incarnate Savior Who has already carried, Who carries all suffering on His shoulders.
+As the fellow whose video I linked to earlier points out, Peterson views existence as a burden, albeit one we can make beautiful and meaningful by carrying it properly.
+There is less of a sense with him that the yoke is easy and the burden light.

-All Christians know that we cannot bear the weight even of our own personal sins, but to attempt, concsciously or unconsciously, to bear the weight of the world’s is folly, and seems likely to result in a breakdown.
+All Christians know that we cannot bear the weight even of our own personal sins, but to attempt, concsciously or unconsciously, to bear the weight of the world’s is unhealthy folly.
 In one video, labeled a New Year’s message to the world, a visibly exhausted Dr. Peterson broke down weeping as he described the direction the world was going and the terrible suffering, the next Gulag, that he foresaw in humanity’s future.
 This man has studied deeply the horrors inflicted by what he calls “ideological possession” in the 20th century, and seems scarred by what he has found in the human heart; when discussing man’s capacity for evil he is often on the verge of tears.

 Because I deeply admire Jordan Peterson’s integrity, compassion and courage, and find many of his thoughts on the modern predicament profound, I pray daily that he will go beyond his beloved Jungian archetypes and finally take the leap of faith.
 When one flies so close to the Son, the only way not to be burnt and fall into the depths is to become one with Him.